 What to do in Istanbul?
 Here are all the top attractions!

 You’ll have to wake up early and go to bed late to enjoy everything Istanbul has to offer.
-No excuses, Istanbul is a city that never sleeps so are the travellers who visit it.
-As I already told you, this is one of my favourite destinations and every time we visit it our list of what to do in Istanbul gets bigger.
+No excuses, Istanbul is a city that never sleeps so are the travelers who visit it.
+As I already told you, this is one of my favorite destinations and every time we visit it our list of what to do in Istanbul gets bigger.

 There are so many things to see there, that we decided to help you with a detailed travel guide.
 It’s not just a list of unmissable places and top things to do in Istanbul, we made a four days itinerary for you.
 Follow it to explore the city!

 After the Turkish breakfast find your way to the Grand Bazaar (a guided tour can be a good option) at the Sultanahmet area.
-Be prepared to fall in love with the jewellery, drink some special çay (tea), taste delicious Turkish delights and bargain for souvenirs, pashminas and carpets.
+Be prepared to fall in love with the jewelry, drink some special çay (tea), taste delicious Turkish delights and bargain for souvenirs, pashminas and carpets.
 OMG!
 There so many beautiful stuff there.

 One thing I’ve learned in all those trips to Istanbul is: the fair price is always half of the price shown in the tag.
 Don’t be shy, to haggle is cultural in Turkey and that’s how you show respect and value to their goods.